ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 Choose _Scrape_ from the drop-down menu and _Start Scraping_.

 A window pops up where Web Scraper is doing its work: starting at the index then proceeding to each page of resolutions in turn.
 It will take around 5 minutes to run.
+It should be possible to _Browse_ (under _Scrape_ in the drop-down menu) the data being collected during scraping.

 When it is finished, _Export data as CSV_ and view the data in spreadsheet software such as Excel or Google Sheets.
 (We do not yet know of a way to make the Web Scraper extension only do part of a scrape!)

 > ## Extension challenge: count how many resolutions there are per year
 > Use spreadsheet software to count the number of resolutions per year.
 Are any numbers surprising?